vcatlett/IR-Spectra/README.md

 | 4 | VEGA_SPEC |
 | 5 | SNR |

-This script plots the wavelengths (extension 1, converted to velocity space) against the adjusted flux (extension 0) in the top subplot and against the SNR (extension 5) in the bottom subplot.
+This script plots the wavelengths (extension 1, converted to velocity space) against the adjusted flux (extension 0) in the top subplot and against the spectrum of a nearby A0V star (extension 3) in the bottom subplot.
 If these are not the extensions of your data, the numbers can be edited in lines 15-17.
-Also, since not all data has the SNR extension, you may use a different extension in line 17 for the y-values of the bottom subplot.
+Extension 5, the signal-to-noise ratio, may not be present in all data, so it is not used in the script.

 ## Required Packages